 The Health and Environmental Sciences Institute (HESI) is an independently incorporated 501(c)(3) non-profit organization.
 HESI’s offices are located in Washington, DC, but we operate with members and program partners throughout the world.

-HESI’s scientific initiatives are primarily supported by the in-kind contributions (from public- and private-sector participants) of time, expertise, and experimental effort.
-These contributions are supplemented by grants from governments and foundations, as well as direct funding (that primarily supports program infrastructure and management) from participating organizations.
+HESI’s scientific initiatives are primarily supported by the in-kind contributions from public- and private-sector participants of time, expertise, and experimental effort.
+These contributions are supplemented by grants from governments and foundations, as well as direct funding from participating organizations that primarily supports program infrastructure and management.

 HESI is governed by a Board of Trustees, which is required to have an equal or greater number of Trustees from academia or other public institutions as those from HESI’s corporate supporters.
 This rule is in place to ensure a public-private balance of scientific perspective and experience.

 The Board of Trustees is responsible for setting and enforcing organizational policies, setting scientific direction, and ensuring scientific integrity and financial transparency.

 HESI achieves its mission through a variety of ways:

 HESI’s long-term scientific programs, organizational strategies, and day-to-day operations are managed by a dedicated group of talented scientific professionals.
 With decades of experience and credentials ranging from master’s degrees to specialized PhDs, HESI staff is integral to its ongoing success.